sblab-bioinformatics/G4-vs-TFs/G4-ChIP-seq.md

 # G4-ChIP-seq analysis

-For a more detailed description of our in-house ChIP-seq pipeline please refer to our [previous work](https://github.com/sblab-bioinformatics/dna-secondary-struct-chrom-lands/blob/master/Methods.md).
-Briefly, raw fastq reads from G4-ChIP-seq in K562 cells were trimmed with cutadapt to remove adapter sequences and low-quality reads (mapping quality < 10).
-Reads were aligned to the human genome (version hg19) with BWA and duplicates were removed using Picard.
-Peaks were called by MACS2 (p < 1e-05).
-Peaks were merged from different replicates with bedtools multiIntersect.
-Only peaks overlapping in 5 out 8 replicates were considered high-confidence.
+For a more detailed description of our in-house G4-ChIP-seq pipeline please refer to our [previous work](https://github.com/sblab-bioinformatics/dna-secondary-struct-chrom-lands/blob/master/Methods.md).
+Briefly, G4-ChIP-seq experiments in K562 cells generated raw fastq files containing sequencing reads that were trimmed with *cutadapt* to remove adapter sequences and low-quality bases (phred quality score < 10).
+Trimmed reads were aligned to the human reference genome (version hg19) using *BWA* and duplicates were marked and removed using *Picard* and *samtools*, respectively.
+Peaks were called using *MACS2* (p < 1e-05) and merged considering different replicates using *bedtools multiinter*.
+Only peaks overlapping in 5 out 8 replicates were considered as high-confidence.

 ### Visualize replicate overlap using Intervene

-Folder macs2/ contains individual peak files:
+The folder `macs2/` contains the individual peak files generated as described above:

 ```
 cd macs2/
 sbatch -J Intervene -o pw.log --mem 2g --wrap " intervene pairwise -i \